Counsel specialising in structured finance and project financing

 For the technical side, a professional high would be my contribution to the handling of the first mortgage bond issue in France, worth 472 million euros.
 It was the first financing of this type in France, and one of the largest carried out in Europe on a single building.
 This case enabled me to realise the importance of creativity and innovation in our profession.

 As regards human relations, I would say that three cases really stand out.
 We were advising the successive lenders in three financings that had the same aim, i.e. the refinancing of debts through securitisation of private land ownership, coming to a total of over 900 million euros.
 Throughout one year, we worked with different lending clients for a same borrower, and the stimulating exercise we had to carry out was to defend the interests of our clients (i.e. the various banks) while maintaining a climate of trust and good understanding with the borrower.
 This was absolutely essential for the smooth conduct of the next case(s).
 These cases were a perfect illustration of how to conduct a "win-win" negotiation strategy, whose purpose is not to search for the best profits-sharing compromise, but to find an agreement that increases each party’s profits.

 How do you see your future with Gide?

-2015 will be my seventh year at Gide, and it feels right.
+2018 will be my tenth year at Gide, and it feels right.
 The size of the firm is in line with my entrepreneurial vision of the lawyer profession.
 Indeed, although I specialise in structured finance (particularly real estate), the partners in the Banking & Finance department have enabled me to become an advisor in bank financing in Africa.